halfsohappy/annie-portfolio/_projects/2024-nixie-clock.md

 * To have a "retro" vibe, I wanted handmade circuits with THT components and DIP packages.
 I set the (arbitrary) rule that I couldn't use ICs made after the date of my nixie tube decoder ICs, which were mid-70s.
 This was to avoid having a board that maybe looked "retro" but just had some microcontrollers in DIP packages, or other ICs that made my job "too easy".  <br><br>
 * Extremely accurate timekeeping.
 This was just because I'm a bit of a snob and didn't want to use a 555 timer because it could swing as much as a few minutes if I used the device for a couple hours. <br><br>
 * A reasonably compact enclosure so I would actually take it to the library. <br><br>
-* The ability to select intervals of work/study, the two most popular being 25/5 and 50/10.
+* The ability to select intervals of work/study, the two most popular being 25/5 and 50/10. <br><br>

 I chose to stretch the '70s rule to not include power components, as I wanted modern high-density Li-Ion batteries and USB-C charging.
 I also wanted to maximize safety and considering the tubes required 200V, I chose to use a modern boost converter instead of hacking together a flyback.